 Hepatitis C Testing and Treatment Awareness Campaign

 Now is the time to treat and cure your hepatitis C. Learn how to get started below.
-VA has cured almost 85,000 Veterans of hepatitis C so far.
+VA has cured more than 85,000 Veterans of hepatitis C so far.
 Join our march toward curing 100,000.

 Are you a Veteran interested in hepatitis C testing or treatment?
 Here's what you need to know.
 VA can only test and treat Veterans enrolled in VA care.
 If you haven't used the VA for health care before, check out the benefits website to determine if you are eligible and find out how to enroll.

 If you already use VA for your healthcare, talk to your doctor about testing and treatment.

 VA recommends testing for all Veterans born between 1945 and 1965.
 Other reasons people should get tested for HCV is if you have ever shared a needle to inject drugs, even if it was only once or a long time ago.
 For additional reasons to get tested, please take a look at our testing page.

 The hepatitis C test is available for all Veterans enrolled in VA Healthcare.
 The test itself is free, although your usual office visit copays may apply.
 Ask your VA provider for the test at your next visit.